What To Do After Installing WordPress

 Permalinks

 Next I go to the “Settings” section of my WordPress control panel (it’s at the bottom left of the list).
 When you click on that, a sub-menu will open up.
 Choose permalinks from the items there.
-You’ll be greeted by the following panel to choose how your URL’s look (that’s the web address of the inside pages/posts on your site).
+You’ll be greeted by the following panel to choose how your URLs look (that’s the web address of the inside pages/posts on your site).

 Permalink Settings

 There are quite a few options here to choose from.
 I almost always go with the one labeled “Post name.”
-It will give you address that look like http://www.organizedthemes.com/after-installing-wordpress/ which looks better than adding in all manner of date options.
+It will give you address that look like https://www.organizedthemes.com/what-to-do-after-installing-wordpress/ which looks better than adding in all manner of date options.

 Once you’ve selected one, click save.